yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 epicboy thus [addressed this problem](https://github.com/yuzu-emu/yuzu/pull/6948) and fixed these instructions, so that by using the thread's invocation ID, it's possible to tell whether any thread is part of the "lower" or "upper" 32-thread group, effectively allowing AMD cards to emulate the behaviour of the Nintendo Switch GPU.

-[blinkhawk](https://github.com/FernandoS27) has also contributed a number of fixes to bugs related to AMD, such as [disabling a vulkan extension](https://github.com/yuzu-emu/yuzu/pull/6943) (`VK_EXT_SAMPLER_FILTER_MINMAX`) in their GPUs prior to `GCN4` (Polaris), which do not have the necessary hardware to support for it.
+[Blinkhawk](https://github.com/FernandoS27) has also contributed a number of fixes to bugs affecting AMD, starting with [disabling a vulkan extension](https://github.com/yuzu-emu/yuzu/pull/6943) (`VK_EXT_SAMPLER_FILTER_MINMAX`) in their GPUs prior to `GCN4` (Polaris), which do not have the necessary hardware to support for it.
 Notably, this fixed the psychedelic graphics in `The Legend of Zelda: Skyward Sword HD`, one that many of us will miss, for sure.